Face to Face with Christ

 A Sermon on John 1:5-46Read more

-What is Christianity?
-Many believe that it is merely another political viewpoint or just another lifestyle option among many others.
-But, according to Dr. Martyn Lloyd-Jones in this sermon on John 1:5-46, this is a complete misunderstanding of saving faith.
+Many believe Christianity is merely another political viewpoint or just another lifestyle option.
+In this sermon on John 1:5–46 titled “Face to Face with Christ,” Dr. Martyn Lloyd-Jones states that this is a complete misunderstanding of christianity.
 While there are many moral philosophies that seek to make the world a better place through education and political lobbying organizations, these fail to bring true change to the human heart.
-The heart of Christianity is Christ Jesus who was born of a virgin, lived a sinless life, and died a sinner’s death on the cross later to be raised from the grave.
-All this was foretold in the Law of Moses and the prophets.
-When Jesus came, those who knew the Scriptures recognized him as the long-awaited Messiah who would deliver Israel and bring about the Kingdom of God.
+The heart of Christianity is Jesus Christ who was born of a virgin, lived a sinless life, and died a sinner’s death on the cross, later to be raised from the grave.
+All this was foretold in the law of Moses and the prophets.
+When Jesus came, those who knew the Scriptures recognized Him as the long-awaited Messiah who would deliver Israel and bring about the kingdom of God.
 Those who reject God and Jesus Christ do not do so because they are rational and unbiased, for there is evidence of the identity of Christ in Scripture.
 They do so because they are sinners blinded by darkness.
-It is only by the grace of God that reconciles sinners.
-This is Christianity!
+It is only by the grace of God that this blindness can be dispelled.

 Additional Scripture Translations

 5And the Light shines in the darkness, and the darkness did not grasp it.

 6A man came, one sent from God, and his name was John.
 7He came as a witness, to testify about the Light, so that all might believe through him.
 8He was not the Light, but he came to testify about the Light.